sonyapat/journaling-desktop-app/README.md

 - Searching for entries
 - Exporting and importing reflections for backup

-Note: (Designed to run locally on the developer’s machine)
+Note: App is designed to run locally on the developer’s machine.